-A graduate degree from Hofstra Law such as the Master’s in Health Law and Policy program is a credential that can grow your expertise and lead to better career opportunities in the future.
+Hofstra Law offers several graduate degrees such as the Master’s in Health Law and Policy, the Master of of Arts in American Legal Studies, and the Master of Laws in American Law.
+These are credentials that can grow your expertise and lead to better career opportunities in the future.
 If you’re certain that continuing your education is the best route to take, it’s time to consider your options: online or on-campus learning.
 There are certain advantages to either format, but your choice will ultimately depend on your personal preference.
 To get a better understanding of how the two options contrast, let’s take a closer look at the similarities and differences between online vs. traditional education.

 One of the main deciding factors of attending a university is tuition cost.
 Generally, attending classes on campus is the more expensive option.
 Comparing online courses to traditional on-campus classes – on top of tuition – U.S. News & World Report stated that costs for transportation, housing and supplies are generally less expensive when you take online courses.
 Evidently, costs can differ significantly between online and on-campus programs and ultimately influence a student’s choice of which option to pursue.

 When it comes to self-motivation and discipline, both online learning and traditional on-campus classes require students to push themselves to stay focused.
 With traditional on-campus programs, students have more structured scheduling.
 They’re expected to attend classes at certain times a few days a week and participate face-to-face with other students and professors.
 Self-discipline is needed to meet assignment deadlines and in preparation for final exams.